Toward a Characterization of Simulation Between Arithmetic Theories: Conclusion

 This paper studies the Characterization Problem for simulation between arithmetic theories and advances a specific conjectural answer to its hardness side.
 It does not solve the problem.
 Rather, its unconditional results isolate constraints that any successful characterization should satisfy, while its conjectural part proposes one way those constraints might fit together.

-The paper's two unconditional contributions are structural.
+The paper's principal unconditional contributions are structural.
 First, feasible relative consistency suffices for simulation, giving a general upper-bound mechanism that includes the case in which $EA{\vdash}Con_{\mathcal S}{\rightarrow}Con_{\mathcal S{+}\phi}$.
 Second, any hard true extension can be replaced by one of Busy Beaver form, showing that canonical incompleteness phenomena already suffice to witness non-simulation.
+The extension normal form further converts hardness for an arbitrary consistent target theory into hardness for a one-sentence consistency extension of the original theory.
+Finally, certification of a uniform simulation in a base $\mathcal B$ forces the corresponding relative-consistency implication in that same base.
+In particular, $EA$-certified simulations satisfy the exact conclusion of \textbf{FR}.
+The resulting no-certification theorems for consistency, Busy Beaver, and random-axiom extensions are not external proof-length lower bounds; they identify where the named bases cannot verify a putative short-proof family.